 2. Self-awareness in who we are, what we stand for, is what defines us.

 3. Confidence is knowing that even if things don’t turn out, you’re going to be OK.
 I ascribe to the thought when one door closes four doors open.
 All my experiences, including failures, are bringing me to opportunities for a fulfilling life, leading me to what I am ultimately meant to do.

 4. If something is not working out, pivot, try something different.
 Changing directions is not failure.

 5. Redefine the context of the meaning of words.
 Quitting could mean it is not working for you now, but maybe later it will.
 Challenge yourself.
 Venture out of your comfort zone and don’t worry what people think of what you’re doing.

 Let go of life you thought you should live, to live the life you are meant to live. – Joseph Campbell

-In my life, I have been a hairstylist, a teacher, a manager of land claims and researchers, the executive assistant to a National Chief, (AFN) Assembly Of First Nations a Human Resource Manager, podcast host and producer, founder of a Charitable Foundation and a writer.
-I work in land claims correcting injustices against Indigenous peoples.
+In my life, I have been a hairstylist, a teacher, a manager of land claims and researchers, the Executive assistant to a National Chief, (AFN) Assembly.
+First Nations Human Resource Manager, podcast host and producer, founder of a Charitable Foundation and a writer.
+I work in land claims on legal issues correcting injustices against Indigenous peoples, and in addictions.
 I get the most gratification from doing work for a cause, such as my podcast and foundation.